Learn something new every day

-While some women’s fertility will increase following fallopian tube surgery, women who completely remove the tubes will, of course, experience reduced fertility.
+While some women’s fertility will increase following fallopian tube surgery, women who have their tubes removed completely will, of course, experience reduced fertility.
 Some problems, like cyst growth or fallopian scarring, have a high recurrence rate.
 Scarring and blockages of the fallopian tubes increase the risk of ectopic pregnancies, highly dangerous pregnancies that occur in the tubes rather than in the uterus.
 Some ectopic pregnancies can be removed surgically while preserving the fallopian tube, but many result in complete tube removal in order to save the mother’s life.
 Some women experience depression and emotional distress following surgery.

 The benefits of fallopian tube surgery depend largely on the reason for the surgery.
 Women who remove scar tissue or fluid-filled sacs from their fallopian tubes in order to unblock them will likely find it easier to get pregnant.
 Women who have cysts and tumors removed from their tubes will experience less pain and lighter bleeding throughout their menstrual cycle.
 Some women choose to have their fallopian tubes and ovaries completely removed in order to reduce their risk of ovarian cancer.